 Vegetarian and vegan farmers market September recipes!
 Your September seasonal produce guide + 50 recipes inspired by your local farmers market or CSA bin.

-The farmers markets are still stocked with so much fresh produce right now, as well as herbs and flowers.
-I’ll be stocking my house with all the sunflowers I can find until the season is over.
-I hope you are getting out and about and enjoying the sunshine!
+The farmers markets are stocked with so much fresh produce right now, as well as herbs and flowers.
+I hope you are getting out and enjoying them (as safely as possible at least)!
+It won't be long before this harvest season is over, so let's make the most of it.

 What's in season in September?